-It is important to take the time to get several quotes, and to find a policy that will cover your current needs.
+Independent medical insurance is typically more affordable than COBRA coverage.
+Look at several insurance companies and plans, and shop for the best coverage and price.
+Take the time to get several quotes and find a policy that will cover your current needs.

 Choose the Right Type of Policy